RaccoonFacts/Proxy-Website-List-4-Selenium/README.md

 # Proxy-Website-List-4-Selenium
-Just a list of web browsing proxies (proxy) that work well with selenium.
+Just a free quick list of web browsing proxies (proxy) that work well with selenium, will update from time to time.